PatSunter/credo/doc/examples/run-systest-scons.rst

 system test suites, so you can invoke this target by running from the stgUnderworld base directory::

-  scons check-lowres
+  ./scons.py check-lowres

-which will invoke a series of system tests.
+which will invoke a series of system tests [#f1]_.

-  .. note:: You no longer need to run a custom scons executable from the
-     local directory (e.g. "./scons.py"), as UWA is now able to print a summary using the standard scons executable.

 The output printed after running this command should start with something like the following::